Director, Social Analytics Institute

 Dr. Thatcher's research examines the influence of individual beliefs and characteristics on adaptive and maladaptive uses of information technology.
 He also studies strategic and human resource management issues related to the effective application of information technologies in organizations.
 His work appears, or is scheduled to appear, in MIS Quarterly (4 times), Journal of Management Information Systems, European Journal of Information Systems (2 times), Journal of Strategic Information Systems, IEEE Transactions on Engineering Management (5 times), ACM Transactions on Information Systems, Journal of Management, American Review of Public Administration, the Journal of Applied Psychology, and Organizational Behavior and Human Decision Processes.
 Dr. Thatcher won the College of Business and Behavioral Science 2006 Emerging Scholar Research Award and 2012 Senior Scholar Research Award at Clemson University.
 His work has been funded by grants or gifts in kind from the National Science Foundation, National Parks Service, Wiley Books, Salesforce.com, and IBM.

-15. Galluch, P., Grover, V., and Thatcher, J.B.
-(Conditionally Accepted).
+16. Galluch, P., Grover, V., and Thatcher, J.B.
+(Forthcoming).
 “Interruptions and Information Technology Use: An Experimental Examination.”
 Journal of the AIS.

-11. Lankton, L., McKnight, D.M., and Thatcher, J.B.
-(Forthcoming).
+9. Lankton, L., McKnight, D.M., and Thatcher, J.B.
+(2012).
 “The Moderating Effects of Privacy Restrictiveness and Experience on Trusting Beliefs and Habit: An Empirical Test of Intention to Continue Using a Social Networking Website.”
 IEEE Transactions on Engineering Management.
+59(4): 654-665.